 This board requires EMI shielding.
 A milled aluminum case is a perfect solution.

 I decided that the best source of such aluminum cases is Bias-T circuits from eBay/Aliexpress:

-You can find a dozens of such devices for reasonable price.
+You can find dozens of such devices for a reasonable price.
 Keep in mind that this is really nice milled aluminum case with two SMA connectors.
-As bonus you will get pass-through capacitor and actual Bias-T circuit board which can be used in other projects.
+As a bonus, you will get a pass-through capacitor and actual Bias-T circuit board which can be used in other projects.

 Here I’m used low-pass filter LFCN-2400

-In my lab I can measure only up to 4GHz, at this moment.
-Here is my measurements.
+In my lab, I can measure only up to 4GHz, at this moment.
+Here are my measurements.

 Marker 1 is at 3880 MHz, and insertion loss is 66 dBm.